OmegaLambda1998/Supernovae.jl/doc/src/usage.md

 - Ability to include other files via `<include path/to/file.toml>`.
 This will essentially copy paste the contents of `file.toml` into your input file.
 - Ability to interpolate environmental variables via `<$ENV_VAR>`.
 - Ability to interpolate other keys in your input via `<%key>`.
 As long as `<%key>` exists in the same subtree, the value of key will be interpolated, allowing for easy duplication.
-- Default values vai `[DEFAULT]`.
-And sub-keys are available everywhere.
+- Default values via `[DEFAULT]`.
+Default sub-keys are available everywhere.
 This is particularly useful when combined with interpolation.

-See the `BetterInputFiles` docs for more details and examples about how this all works.
+See the BetterInputFiles [documentation](https://www.omegalambda.au/BetterInputFiles.jl/dev/) for more details and examples about how this all works.

 ## Supernovae.jl Input Files